LoopKit/loopdocs/docs/browser/edit-browser.md

 * **Frame 2 shows a `Pull Request` to your own repository - that is OK**

-* Frame 3 displays a green button that would make a `Pull Request` to a `LoopKit/repository` - **do NOT click that button**
+* Frame 3 displays a green `Compare & pull request` button that would make a `Pull Request` to a `LoopKit/repository` - **do NOT click that button**

-* Frame 4 shows how to obtain the really-long alphanumeric string needed to modify your build_loop.yml file
+* Frame 4 shows how to obtain the really-long alphanumeric string (SHA-1) needed to modify your build_loop.yml file

 ![GitHub screen while creating a customization](img/browser-customize.gif){width="750"}
 {align="center"}

 ### Detailed Instructions

+If you followed along above and made the modifations, you can skip ahead to [Prepare the Customizations](#prepare-the-customizations).

+This section provides the detailed steps just explained in [Example GIF](#example-gif).

 You will be using the "pencil" tool in the browser display for your <code>fork</code>.